Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Trudeau's government is facing increasing pressure to take a tougher stance on China, after Canadian media cited intelligence sources saying China interfered in the country's elections in 2019 and 2021.
 China denied the information.

-Recent reports have also suggested that Beijing sought to intimidate a Canadian MP and his family for criticizing China.
+Recent reports also suggest that Beijing sought to intimidate a Canadian MP and his family for criticizing China.
 In early May, Ottawa expelled a Chinese diplomat for allegedly being involved in the plan.
 Beijing responded by expelling the Canadian consul in Shanghai and warning Ottawa that it was undermining bilateral relations.

-Concerns about China's interference in G7 democracies were included in the group's statement at its summit in Hiroshima, Japan last week.
+Concerns about China's interference in G7 democracies were included in the group's statement at its summit in Hiroshima, Japan, last week.

 "We will never tolerate foreign interference," Prime Minister Trudeau said.